 Directly supervise other managerial, professional, and/or supervisory employees, OR supervise a very large number of lower level staff.

 NOTE: This condition is not necessarily a requirement.
 Employees without supervisory duties may in some circumstances still qualify.

 If they supervise other employees, they must have the authority to hire, fire, promote, grant leave, and so on to those employees

 If they do not supervise other employees, they must operate at a 'senior level' within the company as a whole, or within the team which oversees their department, subdivision, or function

 Have personal discretion and authority over day to day operation and decision making for the company, or their department, subdivision, or function

 If you would like to apply for an L1 visa through workpermit.com, please fill out our application form.

 Further information, help, and advice

 Workpermit.com's team of specialists has thirty years of experience in immigration services, and have helped thousands of people to study and work in the US.
-All applications for US visas are dealt with in-house by a US qualified lawyer who is also likely to be a member of the American Immigration Lawyers Association (AILA).
+All applications for US visas are dealt with in-house by a US qualified lawyer who in many cases is also a member of the American Immigration Lawyers Association (AILA).